Award-Winning Crime Fiction Writer

 Michael Bracken is the author of several books, including All White Girls, Bad Girls, Deadly Campaign, Psi Cops, Tequila Sunrise, and Yesterday in Blood and Bone, and more than 1,200 of Bracken’s short stories have appeared in anthologies and in literary, small press, and commercial publications worldwide.
 One of the most prolific living short story writers, he has, as of May 2018, had one or more short stories published each and every month for 178 consecutive months.

 In 2016, Bracken received the Edward D. Hoch Memorial Golden Derringer Award for lifetime achievement from the Short Mystery Fiction Society.
 Bracken’s “Smoked” was selected for inclusion in The Best American Mystery Stories 2018, “Dreams Unborn” was named a Distinguished Story in The Best American Mystery Stories 2005, “All My Yesterdays” and “Getting Out of the Box” received Derringer Awards, “Cuts Like a Knife” was short-listed for the Derringer Award, and “Of Dreams Unborn” appeared on the preliminary ballot for the Nebula Award.
 “Snowbird,” co-authored with Tom Sweeney, was named fourth best story of the year in the Ellery Queen reader’s poll.
-Additionally, he contributed to the Macavity Award-winning, Anthony Award-nominated anthology Coast to Coast: Private Eyes from Sea to Shining Sea (Down & Out Books), the Anthony Award-nominated anthology Passport to Murder: Bouchercon Anthology 2017 (Down & Out Books), and the Lambda Literary Award-nominated anthologies Show-Offs (Cleis Press) and Team Players (Bruno Gműnder).
+Additionally, he contributed to the Anthony Award-nominated anthologies Coast to Coast: Private Eyes from Sea to Shining Sea (Down & Out Books) and Passport to Murder: Bouchercon Anthology 2017 (Down & Out Books), and to the Lambda Literary Award-nominated anthologies Show-Offs (Cleis Press) and Team Players (Bruno Gműnder).

 His short crime fiction has appeared in Alfred Hitchcock’s Mystery Magazine, Black Cat Mystery Magazine, Crime Square, Down & Out: The Magazine, Ellery Queen’s Mystery Magazine, Espionage Magazine, Flesh & Blood: Guilty as Sin, Mike Shayne Mystery Magazine, The Private Eye Writers of America Presents: Fifty Shades of Grey Fedora, and in many other anthologies and periodicals.